Chemistry

 Graduates with a degree in chemistry will be well prepared for employment, graduate study in a chemistry-related field, or professional school.
 Chemists are employed in research, quality control, design, sales and management.
 Many graduates pursue masters and doctoral degrees in chemistry, biochemistry, medicinal chemistry, materials science, or environmental science, among others.
 A chemistry degree is excellent preparation for medical school and related fields, and also for careers in business, law or education.

 The curriculum at Rose-Hulman Institute of Technology provides a rigorous introduction to all subdisciplines of chemistry.
-Students have access to modern instrumentation, a new biochemistry lab, and a new environmental chemistry lab.
+Students have access to modern instrumentation in our modern laboratories in the Fowler Academic Building.
 Rose-Hulman students are introduced to modern computational methods beginning in the sophomore year.
 There are many opportunities for research or other individual projects, and students are encouraged to present their results at regional and national chemistry conferences.
 Close interaction with engineering departments provides students with a point of view not available at most other undergraduate institutions.

 Students may broaden their education by choosing a minor or second major.
 Many students, including chemistry majors, may be interested in a second major or minor in biochemistry and molecular biology.
 Other common choices include biology, chemical engineering and mathematics.